-If you are interested in hearing a bit more about how The Drama Hut can help you with planning your next Workshop then why not get in touch here.
+If you are interested in hearing a bit more about how The Drama Hut can help you with planning your school's next Workshop then why not get in touch here.

 Teacher Reviews: ★★★★★

-The Drama Hut brings on-site workshops directly to your school, covering a wide range of curricular topics.
+The Drama Hut brings on-site and online workshops directly to your school, covering a wide range of curricular topics.
 Through drama, improvisation and role play let us create a unique learning experience for your school.